pmcafo/pmcafo-Enhanced-Graph-Segmentation/README.md

-# Application of Graph segmentation algorithm for image segme
+# Application of Graph segmentation algorithm for image segmentation.